The Potato in Fine Art

 Looking at a painting and getting hungry?
 It might be a bodegón!
 Here we define the genre of Spanish bodegones in the context of 17th century European painting and acknowledge its ties to Italian and Dutch artistic schools.
-From Sánchez Cotán to Velázquez and Zurbarán, here is a selection of some of the most prominent painters who contributed to the development of this genre.
+From Sánchez Cotán to Diego Velázquez and Francisco de Zurbarán, here is a selection of some of the most prominent painters who contributed to the development of this genre.

 The bodegón goes beyond inanimate objects being the principal subject to include more comprehensive and complex subjects.
 Compositions with human figures in which objects played an important role also fell within the category of the bodegón.
 As we shall see at the end of this article, early works by Velázquez suggest the presence of a conceptual intersection between still life and genre scenes which add to the definition of the 17th century Spanish bodegón.

 The development of bodegones in Spain began in the city of Toledo, where naturalistic painting dominated the artistic scene.
 Painter and theoretician Francisco Pacheco identified Toledan painter Blas de Prado as the pioneer of this genre in Spain.
 Although we do not know of any conserved still life work signed by him, we can get an idea of his style through the works of his pupil Juan Sánchez Cotán (1560-1627).

 In Quince, Cabbage, Melon, and Cucumber by Toledan painter Juan Sánchez Cotán, a quince and a head of cabbage hang from threads apparently attached to the upper frame of a window, meanwhile a melon and a cucumber lay on the parapet.
 The composition is austere, with a black background and no more supporting elements than a window frame and two threads.
 And yet, in its compositional simplicity, this painting is deeply expressive.